bahek4315/bahek4315/README.md

 - 👋 Hi, I’m @bahek4315
 - 👀 I’m interested in applying for a job in Frontend Development
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning React
 - 📫 How to reach me
      telegram: @BAHEK4315
      email: bahek4315@yandex.ru